Discover the benefits of working with Rentokil

 Travel is widely recognized as the most common cause of bed bug infestations.
 Often unbeknownst to the traveler, bed bugs will hitchhike on people, clothing, luggage, or other personal belongings and be accidentally transported to other properties.

 Although bed bugs prefer to remain hidden, they will move out of their hiding spaces to feed when a host is nearby.
 But even then, bed bugs are cautious about their actions.
-To avoid detection, the reddish-brown insects typically wait until the middle of the night before beginning their quest for a blood meal and moving towards a host.
-When they bite, they inject their victim with a mild anesthetic to help them go unnoticed while they feed.
+To avoid detection, the reddish-brown insects typically wait until the middle of the night before moving towards a host for a blood meal.
+When they bite, they inject their victim with a mild anesthetic to help them remain unnoticed while they feed.

-Both businesses and private homes have experienced problems with bed bugs.
-Once a problem largely for hotels, today many types of businesses experience problems with bed bugs including colleges and universities, hospitals, retail stores, movie theaters, libraries, and more.
+Bed bugs are a major source of stress for both businesses and private homes.
+Once a problem primarily for hotels, today many types of businesses experience problems with bed bugs including colleges and universities, hospitals, retail stores, movie theaters, libraries, and more.

 Another common cause of bed bugs is the popularity of second hand furniture.
 Bed bugs can often be introduced to a property when an infested piece of furniture is brought into a business.